 Business requirements demand it.
 Depending on what type of software you’re selling and to whom, you may need additional licenses or certificates to legally engage in contracts.
 The licensing board or certifying agency may require a COI for your participation in their program.

-What types of Insurance are Necessary for Software Startups to Get Clients?
+What Types of Insurance Are Necessary for Software Startups to Get Clients?

 Anyone you do business with is going to ask to see a COI to determine what their own risk is of entering into an agreement with your company.
 Here are the key types of insurance your clients want you to have, and why.
 You can read more about each of these policies in our guides on software development insurance and SaaS insurance.

 Directors & Officers (D&O).
 Directors and Officers insurance protects executive-level folks in the company, such as the CEO, the president, and members of the board, against claims like misuse of company funds or charges of lack of corporate governance.
 D&O also protects the company’s own personal financial risks.
 It allows the leadership the freedom to make decisions without the fear of personal financial loss.